Deci-AI/super-gradients/documentation/source/configuration_files.md

 ```
 The `@hydra.main` decorator is looking for YAML files in the `super_gradients.recipes` according to the name of the configuration file provided
 in the first arg of the command line.

+In the experiment directory a `.hydra` subdirectory will be created.
+The configuration files related to this run will be saved by hydra to that subdirectory.

 --------
 Two Hydra features worth mentioning are _YAML Composition_ and _Command-Line Overrides_.